-Refer to Adding UI Test Steps and Debugging Tests for more information on the Test Runner.
+Refer to Debugging Tests for more information on the Test Runner.

 Run under ANT

 Run Under ANT mode allows you to run your test cases under ANT from within Provar.
 It is also useful for creating your Build.xml file to run your tests under ANT on a different machine, to save creating the Build.xml file manually.
-This mode is only available when choosing a mode via the Navigator view (see above).
 Refer to Apache Ant: Generating a Build File for more information.

 Headless testing in Chrome